neomutt/flatcap-brain-dump/compose-preview.md

 The whole of Compose is also affected by some other colours:

-- `normal` - Default colour for all of Neomutt
+- `normal` - Default colour for all of NeoMutt
 - `status` - Default colour for Status Bars

 This means that the Preview Window needs a colour observer.